JOSEPH A. KOENIG

 Grandville, MI 49418

-Author, speaker and Expert Witness on Getting the Truth and properly structuring questions to get the truth.
+Author, speaker, and Expert Witness on Forensic Linguistics and properly structuring questions to get the truth.
 Forensic Linguist.
-Consultant to corporations and individuals on the importance of communications.
+Consultant to corporations, law enforcement, and individuals on the importance and benefits of good communications.

-Present owner and licensed operator of the Michigan professional investigative firm, KMI Investigations LLC.
+Founder, owner, and licensed operator of the Michigan professional investigative firm KMI Investigations LLC.

 KMI Investigations, LLC 2005 to present

-Founder KMI Investigations, LLC Certified fraud examination and linguistic statement analysis.
+Founder KMI Investigations, LLC Certified fraud examination (CFE) and Forensic Linguist.

 CSC (Computer Services Corp.)
 2007 to 2016